embroider-build/embroider/SPEC.md

 ## Package Public API Overview

 The structure we are about to describe _is a publication format_.
 Not necessarily an authoring format.
-By separating the two, we make it much easier to evolve the authoring formats without breaking ecosystem-wide compatibility.
+By separating the two, we make it easier to evolve the authoring formats without breaking ecosystem-wide compatibility.
 The publication format is deliberately more explicit and less dynamic that what we would want for an authoring format.

 First, here’s the list of things a v2 package can provide.
 More detail on each of these will follow:

 - **Own Javascript**: javascript and templates under the package’s own namespace (the v1 equivalent is `/addon/**/*.js/`)
 - **App Javascript**: javascript and templates that must be merged with the consuming app’s namespace (the v1 equivalent is `/app/**/*.js`).
-This stops being needed under Module Unification, but v2 package format is not tied to MU — you can adopt either first.
+This likely stops being needed when use with a template imports feature, but v2 package format is not dependent on that.
 - **CSS:** available for `@import` by other CSS files (both in the same package and across packages) and by ECMA `import` directives in Javascript modules (both in the same package and across packages).
-- **Assets**: any files that are neither JS nor CSS that should be available in the final built application directory (typical examples are images and fonts).
+- **Assets**: any files that should be available in the final built application directory (typical examples are images and fonts).
 - **Middleware**: express middleware that will mount automatically during development, unchanged from v1.
-- **P\*\***reprocessors\*\*: for producing JS, CSS, or HBS.
+- **Preprocessors**: for producing JS, CSS, or HBS.
 - **Commands**: commands that can be invoked from the command line.
 Unchanged from v1.
 - **Blueprints**: blueprints for generating new files from the command line.
 Unchanged from v1.
 - **ContentFor**: the ability to insert snippets into key places, like the document header.